Meet Our Forest Management Team

 As Director Hanemaayer believes strongly in the principle that you are never too old to learn new things, in his 50’s he successfully took up the profession of Realtor.
 Director Hanemaayer retired as a realtor 14 years ago, in order to concentrate on authoring and publishing.
 Presently Director Hanemaayer publishes a number of titles of his interest as an “ePub” Publisher.

-Over the last 25 years Director Hanemaayer has served as a Director on the Board of the Living Waters Christian Fellowship in Clinton and is currently serving on the Board of the Integris Credit Union, As well as acting as Vice-Chair on the Board of the Clinton and District Community Forest.
+Over the last 25 years Director Hanemaayer has served as a Director on the Board of the Living Waters Christian Fellowship in Clinton and is currently serving on the Board of the Integris Credit Union.
+Director Hanemaayer served as the Vice-Chair of the Community Forest Board for several years, before taking up the role of Chairman of the Board in June of 2022.

 Moving to Clinton in 1976, Director Dyck has lived and raised a family in Clinton over the last 44 years.
 Director Dyck began working in the logging industry at 16 years old, learning how logging operations were run, from falling trees to loading them on trucks.
 Over the years, Director Dyck has worked as a Buckerman, Skidder Operator, Loader Operator and even spent a short time as a Processor Operator.